Modtale/modtale/README.md

 ## Repository Structure

-This monorepo houses the core components of the Modtale ecosystem:
+This monorepo houses the core components of the Modtale app:

 ```text
 modtale/